+D. Interpretation

-2. Note key and difficult words below that need to be explained.
-3. Write below questions that you have about the passage that need to be answered.
-D. Interpretation D. Interpretation Now that you have completed your initial observation of the passage, it is time to move into interpretation, seeking to answer the question, "what does it mean?"
+Now that you have completed your initial observation of the passage, it is time to move into interpretation, seeking to answer the question, "what does it mean?"
 To help you in doing so, be careful to work paragraph by paragraph because the paragraph serves as the basic unit of literary thought.
-For each paragraph: Define the key or difficult words that you noted above, making use of the dictionary provided in the appendix.
-(If you had a difficult time identifying key or difficult words, take time to provide a definition for the following words.) a.
-Submit: b.
-Bondslave: 2.
+For each paragraph:

+- 1. Define the key or difficult words that you noted above, making use of the dictionary provided in the appendix.
+(If you had a difficult time identifying key or difficult words, take time to provide a definition for the following words.) - a.
+Submit: To yield to governance or authority. - b.
+Bondslave: Someone in the service of another. - 2.
 Read 1 Peter 2:12 and 21-24.
 What does Peter mean when he says to submit "for the Lord's sake" in 2:13?